-And I wonder—does my middle name
+And I wonder–does the name explain

-Moonlit trees in a second story window,
+moonlit trees in a second story window,

-dirty knees, eating uncooked ramen on
+eating uncooked ramen on back balconies,

-back balconies, baby hairs on the nape,
+baby hairs on the nape, curled and sweaty,

-curled, sweaty, and morning breath kisses.
+and morning breath kisses.

-scribbled on a napkin or maybe his arm,
+Scribbled them on a napkin or maybe his arm,

-the ink-black dragon on it breathing
+the inked black dragon on it breathing

-love and peace and flower and elephant
+love and peace and flower and elephant.

-(my mother thought it was elephant),
+(My mother thought it was elephant.)

-and if he scratched out each one until
+Then scratched out each one until

 all that was left was remembrance.